scverse/scanpy/docs/installation.rst

 - ``brew install igraph``
 - If python-igraph still fails to install, see `here <https://stackoverflow.com/questions/29589696/problems-compiling-c-core-of-igraph-with-python-2-7-9-anaconda-2-2-0-on-mac-osx>`__ or consider installing gcc via ``brew install gcc --without-multilib`` and exporting ``export CC="/usr/local/Cellar/gcc/X.x.x/bin/gcc-X"; export CXX="/usr/local/Cellar/gcc/X.x.x/bin/gcc-X"``, where ``X`` and ``x`` refers to the version of ``gcc``; in my case, the path reads ``/usr/local/Cellar/gcc/6.3.0_1/bin/gcc-6``.

+**On Windows**, there also often problems installing compiled packages such as `igraph`, but you can find precompiled packages on <https://www.lfd.uci.edu/~gohlke/pythonlibs/>.
+Download those and install them using `pip install ./path/to/file.whl`

 Installing Miniconda
 ~~~~~~~~~~~~~~~~~~~~